cloudmercato/awesome-benchmark/README.rst

 - `Compute Benchmarks <https://github.com/intel/compute-benchmarks>`_: A benchmark suite developed and maintained by NEO driver development team in order to provide a stable environment, which allows checking and reproducing performance for various parts of the driver
 - `Large Text Compression Benchmark <http://mattmahoney.net/dc/text.html>`_: Methodologies and set of results from Wikipedia's text compression through various tool
 - `benchdnn <https://github.com/oneapi-src/oneDNN/blob/master/tests/benchdnn/README.md>`_: Extended and robust correctness verification and performance benchmarking tool for the primitives provided by oneDNN
+- `mathbench-rs <https://github.com/bitshifter/mathbench-rs>`_: mathbench is a suite of unit tests and benchmarks comparing the output and performance of a number of different Rust linear algebra libraries

 RAM